dogweather/forkful/content/en/elixir/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?
-Working with XML in Elixir means parsing, creating, and manipulating XML data.
-Programmers tackle XML because it's widespread in web services, config files, and legacy systems.

 ## How to:
 Elixir doesn't include XML parsing in its standard library.
 SweetXML is a popular choice.
 Here's how to use it: